nextools/metarepo/packages/fantasy-color/readme.md

 - [`@fantasy-color/rgba-to-hsva`](rgba-to-hsva): Transform `RGBA` objects to `HSVA` objects
 - [`@fantasy-color/rgba-to-rgb`](rgba-to-rgb): Transform `RGBA` objects to `RGB` objects

+#### Parametrizable color space transformations

+- [`@fantasy-color/map-color-space-polynomial`](map-color-space-polynomial): Transform a three-tuple from one color space into another passing the coefficients and degree of the transformation

 ### Normalization functions

 - [`@fantasy-color/normalize-rgb`](normalize-rgb): Transform from `RGB` objects from the 0-255 range to 0-1 decimal points